 General ImpactsNo impacts have been reported for Melanoides turricula in Florida waters.
 Like M. tuberculata, it is a potential competitor with native freshwater snails (Warren 1997), but the extent of its abundance and distribution is unknown.

-ReferencesBaker, Patrick; Baker, Shirley M.; Fajans, Jon (2004) <missing title>, Tampa Bay Estuary Program, Tampa FL.
+ReferencesBaker, Patrick; Baker, Shirley M.; Fajans, Jon (2004) Nonindigenous marine species in the greater Tampa Bay ecosystem., Tampa Bay Estuary Program, Tampa FL.
 Pp. <missing location>

 2001-2015 Harry Lee's Florida Mollusca Checklists. http://www.jaxshells.org/florida.htm

 Livshits, G.; Fishelson, L. (1983) Biology and reproduction of the freshwater snail Melanoides tuberculata in Israel, Israel Journal of Zoology 32: 21-35

 Mattson, Robert A. (2011) <missing title>, St. Johns River Water Management District, Palatka FL.
 Pp. unpaged

 McCann, James A.; Arkin, Lori; Williams, James D. (1996) <missing title>, University of Florida, Center for Aquatic Plants, Gainesville.
 Pp. unpaged